 All sleep-tracking apps use your phone’s accelerometer chip to record your movements as you sleep.
 Simply turn the app on when you’re ready for bed and place your phone close by on your mattress.
 Plugging your phone into its charger is recommended, as these apps drain battery life quickly.

-Like Sleepbot, Sleep Cycle charts how long and how well you sleep, and it promises an intelligent alarm clock to wake you during an optimal light sleep period.
+Sleep Cycle charts how long and how well you sleep, and it promises an intelligent alarm clock to wake you during an optimal light sleep period.
 There are many other features including sleep aid sounds to help you fall asleep, simulated natural light to help you wake, and the ability to track your heart rate and physical activity over the course of a day.
 Sleep Cycle can be integrated with the iOS Health app, making it useful for people interested in all aspects of their physical well-being.

 Sleep Genius was developed from NASA’s research into helping astronauts sleep.
 It offers more personalized tracking and help with your sleep, including finding your best bedtime.
 There’s also a gradual five-minute revive cycle alarm clock that promises to teach your brain a new wake rhythm, so you can eventually rise at the same time each day without an alarm.
 There is also a before-bed relaxation feature and a power nap feature, both of which use music to stimulate physiological relaxation responses in your body.